shabman/cs.util.ArrayList/README.md

 # cs.util.ArrayList
 A bad implementation (ripoff) of java.util.ArrayList

-**NOTE: This project is maintained and more features will be added ASAP!**
+**NOTE: This project is NOT maintained and more features will NOT be added ASAP!**

 # How to use